ServiceComposer/ServiceComposer.AspNetCore/README.md

 <sup><a href='/src/Snippets/BasicUsage/MarketingProductInfo.cs#L8-L23' title='Snippet source file'>snippet source</a> | <a href='#snippet-basic-usage-marketing-handler' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-- Make so that the web application project created at the beginning can load both class library assemblies, e.g., by adding a reference to the class library projects
+- Make it so that the web application project created at the beginning can load both class library assemblies, e.g., by adding a reference to the class library projects
 - Build and run the web application project
 - Using a browser or a tool like Postman, issue an HTTP Get request to `<url-of-the-web-application>/product/1`